spf13/afero/README.md

 ### Modern Asset Embedding (Go 1.16+)

-Instead of third-party tools, use Go's native `//go:embed` with Afero:
+Use Go's native `//go:embed` with Afero via `NewFromIOFS`.
+The resulting filesystem is read-only; layer a `CopyOnWriteFs` if you need runtime overrides:

 ```go
 import (